Student Clubs

 • Beautification Club

 The Beautification Club is dedicated to enhancing our school's environment and fostering a sense of community through creative and impactful initiatives.
-Our purpose is to beautify our Portledge campus common areas by decorating during holidays such as Halloween, Christmas/Hanukkah, and Valentine's Day, as well as taking on environmental initiatives such as planting flowers for spring.
-Through our fundraising efforts during the year, we intend to support these school and community projects.
-Additionally, the club provides community service hours to each member in an effort to support the Portledge pillars of Kindness, Purpose, Honor, and respect.
+Our purpose is to beautify our Portledge campus by decorating during holidays such as Halloween, Christmas/Hanukkah, and Valentine's day.
+In addition to decorating, as a club, we take on environmental initiatives such as planting flowers for Spring.
+We intend to support these school and community projects through our fundraising efforts throughout the year.

 • Sexuality & Gender Acceptance (SAGA)